pyvista/pyvista/CONTRIBUTING.rst

 contained in the ``examples`` directory at the root of this repository.

-To add a fully fledged, standalone example, add your example to the ``examples`` directory within one of the applicable subdirectories.
+To add a fully fledged, standalone example, add your example to the ``examples`` directory in the root directory of the `PyVista Repository
+<https://github.com/pyvista/pyvista/>`_ within one of the applicable
+subdirectories.
 Should none of the existing directories match the category of your example, create a new directory with a ``README.txt`` describing the new category.
 Additionally, as these examples are built using the sphinx gallery extension, follow coding guidelines as established by `Sphinx-Gallery
 <https://sphinx-gallery.github.io/stable/index.html>`_.

 For more details see :ref:`add_example_example`.